IBM/charts/stable/ibm-microclimate/README.md

 When installing the chart, you must ensure sufficient persistent storage is provided to the Microclimate installation.
 For more information, see **Configuration**.

-#### Setting Security Contexts

-By default Microclimate uses pre-defined security contexts only available on IBM Cloud Private 3.1.1 or later.
-When installing Microclimate on IBM Cloud Private 3.1.0, you must set the `global.useSecurityContext` flag to false or the installation will fail.

 ## Installing from the command line

 When the above prerequisities are satisfied and you are confident each resource has been created in the target namespace, you can proceed with the installation process.